Knitting and cooking were two activities Mom and I enjoyed doing together. It had been that way since I was a child.

 In December, I discovered, by looking at the photos in my Instagram feed, that sometimes the colors in a knitted swatch looked very similar to the shots of food I had cooked or grown.
-I went through my photos and pulled out pictures of knitted fabric that matched up colorwise with pictures of food, and sent them to my son, Andrew.
+I went through my photos, pulled out pictures of knitted fabric that matched up colorwise with pictures of food, and sent them to my son, Andrew.
 He created a slideshow.
 Since today is my mother’s birthday, this is my birthday card for her to let her know I’m carrying on her legacy.

 When she died, as the only daughter of her seven children, I inherited her yarn stash.
 It was an extraordinary stash, filled with gorgeous single balls of unlabeled wool as well as multiple skeins of labeled yarn.
 The possibilities were endless — a knitter’s dream — and a gift to her daughter.
 In her collection were ten knitted squares, part of a quilt I had started her on when she was in rehab after her brain tumor recurred.
 To say the squares were not uniform is being gracious.
 Had she not died within the year of knitting them, I would most certainly have unraveled them.
 Instead, they became a final memorial to her.
-Morose, I know, but it was the last thing she had knit before she died and I am sentimental and there’s a thing called a grief journey and I’ve been on it.
+Morose, I know, but it was the last thing she had knit before she died, and I am sentimental, and there’s a thing called a grief journey, and I’ve been on it.
 Having said all that, my mother was a beautiful woman who never left the house without looking her best; she would never have wanted to be remembered by those tangled-up, messy squares.

 Homebound, while recuperating from the flu in October, I went through Mom’s stash to look for yarn to knit a sweater for my grandson.
 I came across The Squares.
-I looked at them for a while trying to decide what to do with them.
+I looked at them for a while, trying to decide what to do with them.
 Thanksgiving, Christmas, her birthday in January — all food and family days she loved to celebrate — were around the corner.
 The last two holiday seasons without her had left me feeling blue by the time her birthday rolled around.
 Mom would have told me to move on.
 She was always my friend and coach.

 I unraveled the squares.
 I ended up with a colorful ball of heavy worsted-weight cotton and wool blend called “Nobori” by Noro Yarns.
 I found the matching skeins in Mom’s stash.

-I used them to knit a bright and chunky, double cowl.
+I used them to knit a bright and chunky double cowl.
 I cast on 32 stitches on size 9 needles and used about 300 yards.
 The finished cowl is 8″ wide and 58″ long.
 I decided to knit it in the basketweave pattern so the edges of the finished fabric would remain flat instead of curled inward as they would have had I used the stockinette stitch.
-I love the way the changes in stitch direction, with the basketweave pattern, reflect light in contrasting ways.
+I love how the changes in stitch direction, with the basketweave pattern, reflect light in contrasting ways.

 That’s my bestie cousin, Marion, on the left.
 Her Pumpkin Bread with Chocolate Chip is one of the most popular recipes on Judy’s Chickens.

 That gave me an idea.
-I decided I was going to make neck warmers for all my brothers, their wives, girlfriends, and their children using yarn from our mother’s stash for this year’s holiday presents.
+I decided I would make neck warmers for all my brothers, their wives, girlfriends, and their children using yarn from our mother’s stash for this year’s holiday presents.
 The side benefit was that I would be able to reduce the size of Mom’s stash and find a use for all the singlet balls of yarns that are often hard to use up.
 It was similar to cleaning out the refrigerator.
 In a way.

 I Got Into It & It Got Into Me